Rishies/Rishies/README.md

 ### Hi there 👋
+🔭 I’m currently working Malware Developement and Being A Full stack Web developer

+🌱 I’m currently learning about javascript in web developement

+📫 How to reach me: My Discord is Rishie#4626

+⚡ Fun fact: I am 14 and Already Have 2 Certs in Pentesting :)

 <!--
 **Rishies/Rishies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.